jsphweid/blindfold-chess-trainer/README.md

  - get as far as possible with UI before someone else can add to it
   - 'play random game' and "load from fen" and "hide board" should be under 'advanced'
   - simplify -> input box or hit spacebar

- - fen as url param (then people can just copy / paste